Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Step 1: Quick Health & Handling Screen

-Coughing, diarrhoea, vomiting, fever, lethargy in the last 7–10 days?
+Has the pet shown any signs of coughing, diarrhoea, vomiting, fever, or lethargy in the last 7–10 days?

 Step 2: Coat & Skin Assessment

-Rashes, hot spots, lumps (document; do not diagnose)
+Look for rashes, hot spots, or lumps (document; do not diagnose).

 Step 3: Consent & Documentation